Marius-Langeland/balatro/README.md

-# (Currently?) non-functional matchmaking middle-man for the Balatro multiplayer mod
+# Semi-functional matchmaking middle-man for the Balatro multiplayer mod